Tatlov/Getting_And_Cleaning_Data_Course_Project/CodeBook.md

 acceleration and the angular velocity were taken, respectively.

-In some cases (labeled spectral) the results were fast Fourier transformed from the time domain to the frequency doamin.
+In some cases (labeled spectral) the results were fast Fourier transformed from the time domain to the frequency domain.

 The data in the windows were then summarized using mean, standard deviation, mean frequency and some other functions on the data in individual windows.